harrisoncattell/DigitClassificationAndMachineTranslation/README.md

 - The Random Decision Forest trains with n_iterator values of 10, 100, and 1000
 - The convolutional neural network trains a standard 1 convolutional layer model and an implementation of [LeNet-5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf).

+The natural language processing model uses LSTM model provided by Keras.
+The 3 different implementations have a varying number of hidden from 256 to 1024.

 Created by Harrison Cattell, 2019